andresocorro/project_1/README.md

 Regression_Graph_1
 ![Home_Sales_vs_Crime_Regression(Prices<300K)](Images/HomeSalesVsCrime_Regression_0Kto300K.png)

 We continued with our analysis for the home sales in the price group 300K-500K.
 We noticed that the home sales is very high for the areas with lesser crime rates.
-The variation was more visible (pValue :0.02) with this group.
+There was ahigh negative co-relation with (pValue :0.002) with this group.
 The analysis results are as follows:

 Scatter_Graph_2
 ![Home_Sales_vs_Crime_(Prices 300K-500K)](Images/HomeSalesVsCrime_300Kto500K.png)